Ian Silberman: College career

-After redshirting his initial year at Florida, Silberman saw limited action during his redshirt freshman season, appearing on the Gators' offensive line in only three non-conference games.
+After redshirting his initial year at the University of Florida, Silberman saw limited action during his redshirt freshman season, appearing on the Gators' offensive line in only three non-conference games.
 In his sophomore year, Silberman played in eight games while starting three.
 As a junior, he started four games of out of a total of eight he appeared in.

 Having graduated from Florida in December 2013 with a bachelor's degree in Family, Youth and Community Science, Silberman decided to use his final year of eligibility at another institution.
 He was set to transfer to Louisville, but reversed his decision after head coach Charlie Strong left for the Texas Longhorns.
 Instead, he and quarterback Tyler Murphy decided to enroll at Boston College.
 Silberman started all 13 games at right tackle for the Eagles, competing in 896 plays (98.1 percent of the team's offensive snaps), as dual-threat quarterback Murphy broke the ACC single-season record for rushing yards by a quarterback (1,184).
 After the season, Silberman earned All-ACC third-team honors voted by the league’s head coaches.